frirsta/blog_backend/Readme.md

 # Features

-- User Management: User signup, login, and profile management with case-insensitive usernames.
+### Authentication & Authorization

+- JWT Authentication with Simple JWT.

+- Login, Logout, and Token Refresh are implemented.

+- Tokens are rotated and blacklisted after use for added security.

+- The authentication backend uses case-insensitive login.

+### User Profiles:

+- **User Registration:** Users can create an account.

+- **Profile Management:** Users can update their profile details, including profile picture, cover image, bio, website and location.

-- Blog Posts: Users can create, edit, and delete their blog posts, with support for categories and tags.
+- **Account Deletion:** Users can delete their account.

+- **Password Management:** Users can change or reset their password.

+### Blog Posts:

+- **Create, Read, Delete** functionalities for posts.

+- Posts can have images, a title, text content, tags, and a category.

+- Uploaded images are stored in Cloudinary through the Django backend.

+### Comments and Likes:

-- Comments and Likes: Users can like posts and comment on them.
+- Users can like posts and view posts they have liked on their profile page.

+- Users can comment on posts.

+### Social Features:

-- Social Features: Users can follow/unfollow others and see followers and following lists.
+- Users can follow/unfollow others and see followers and following lists.
-- Media Handling: Supports image upload through Cloudinary.

 # Project Management